microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

   became clear that having separate "elevated" appearances defined for `profile`s was overly complicated.
 This is left as a consideration for a possible future extension that could handle this scenario in a cleaner way.
+* (Refer to the "Security" discussion in [Potential Issues](#potential-issues)).
+  In [#7972], we designed a `state.json` file to hold "application state".
+  Perhaps we could add an `elevatedState.json`, that's only read/write-able by an elevated process.
+This might allow us to cache commandlines that the user approves.
+This might help mitigate the need to prompt the user on every commandline launch.
+This would probably only work with dialog option 3, where the elevated window is responsible for prompting the user before starting the elevated connection.

 ### De-elevating a Terminal